mvolkmann/blog/src/lua.md

 To generate a bytecode file from a Lua program, enter a command like `luajit -b demo.lua demo.out`
 To execute a bytecode file, enter a command like `luajit demo.out`.
-This will start faster than entering `luajit demo.lua`.
+This will start faster than entering `luajit demo.lua` which performs just-in-time compilation at runtime.

 ### Pallene